adelinatr/events_devices/README.md

 # events_devices

-practice events for a device manager
+Practice events for a device manager

+The device manager should be informed if a device was enabled or disabled

+All devices (subscribers) can be either enabled or disabled